c-ehrlich/hikaru-challenge/README.md

 ### About
 This app is two things:
-1. An easy way to watch all Hikaru videos and keep track of where you are
+1. An easy way to watch all Hikaru videos and keep track of where you are.
+It uses LocalStorage, so progress is saved between sessions.
 2. It can easily be adjusted to track any other playlist of videos by using a different JSON file.

 ### What's the point?